-Level II Prerequisites: CSS 215 with a minimum grade of "C" 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+Level II Prerequisites: CSS 215 minimum grade "C" 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours

 This course affords the network security specialist the opportunity to conduct a vulnerability analysis upon a network using attack methodologies learned by the student in previous courses.
 The student must demonstrate the ability to design, plan and execute a vulnerability analysis against an organizational network.
 The student must prepare a written report about the security design, attack methodology, and the tools and techniques used.